-220 ITALIAN III 5 UNITS
+220 ITALIAN III

-Prerequisite: "C" grade or higher or "Pass" in ITAL 121 or three years of high school Italian or equivalent writing skills in order to acquire proficiency in Italian.
+Prerequisite: "C" grade or higher or "Pass" in ITAL 121 or three years of high school Italian or equivalent

 Continuation of Italian 121.
-This course will continue to develop oral, listening, reading and
+This course will continue to develop oral, listening, reading and writing skills in order to acquire proficiency in Italian.